zed/imunifyav-doc/docs/stand_alone_mode/README.md

 #### How to configure ImunifyAV UI

 :::warning Note
-Imunify UI requires PHP function `passthru` to be enabled.
+Imunify UI requires the `proc_open` PHP function to be enabled.
 If you are unable to log in, you might see a related message in the `errror.log` of the web-server.
 If so, please remove it from the `disable_functions` list in `php.ini`.
 :::